laravel/docs/eloquent-resources.md

 <a name="data-wrapping"></a>
 ### Data Wrapping

-By default, your outer-most resource is wrapped in a `data` key when the resource response is converted to JSON.
+By default, your outermost resource is wrapped in a `data` key when the resource response is converted to JSON.
 So, for example, a typical resource collection response looks like the following:

     {
         "data": [